SAP-archive/teched2020-CX260/exercises/exercise-6/README.md

 ![](./images/comparison-header.png)

 We will implement more comparison attributes in the next exercise.

+If you like to validate your implementation, you can find the (actual implementation of the header component]https://github.com/SAP-samples/teched2020-CX260/tree/exercises/6-comparison-header/sample-storefront/src/app/product-comparison) in the sample code.

 💡 If you haven't done already, it's a good time again to commit your changes.